wikimatze/vimfiles/mappings.md

   def word a 'i' to

+# Matching Patterns and literals
+- `\v` ... enables very magic search, means that in the pattern after it all ASCII characters except '0'-'9', 'a'-'z', 'A'-'Z' and '_' have a special meaning.

 # Hacks
 - replace line ending through **\\\\:** `:%s/$/ \\\\/`
 - replace **a = b** to **b = a:** `:%s/\(.*\)=\(.*\)/\2=\1`